TeachBooks/TeachBooks-Fetch/MANUAL.md

 :::
 ```

-Before fetching the placeholder of the `fetch` directive will be:
+Before fetching, the placeholder of the `fetch` directive will be:

 :::{admonition} Fetching {numref}`sticky_basic`
 :class: fetch click-to-fetch